nogicoder/farcry/README.md

 We are going to use the [Data Manipulation Language (DML)](https://en.wikipedia.org/wiki/Data_manipulation_language), a sublanguage of SQL, to calculate some statistics about game sessions.

-We are not going to use any visual tool for this, but the [simple command-line inteface (CLI) program named sqlite3](https://sqlite.org/cli.html).
-We are nerds, aren't we?
+We are not going to use any visual tools for this, but the [simple command-line inteface (CLI) program named sqlite3](https://sqlite.org/cli.html).
+We are nerds, aren't we ... ?

 ![SQLite CLI](farcry_sqlite_cli_introduction.png)